Birding & Bird Watching

 6910 Boomershine Rd., Germantown, OH 45327 Directions >

 The Window on Wildlife at Germantown MetroPark’s Twin Valley Welcome Center features a bird blind and feeders.
-Visitors can also experience interpretive signage at the bird blind that helps beginner birders learn how to spot different types of birds.
+Presented by Wild Birds Unlimited of Kettering & Huber Heights, visitors can also experience interpretive signage at the bird blind that helps beginner birders learn how to spot different types of birds.
 Species such as gold finches, tufted titmice and pileated woodpeckers can be seen here.
 If you’re up for a hike, there is also a bird blind on the 1.6-mile silver trail in the park.

 Englewood MetroPark